kframework/llvm-semantics/progress1/report.md

 CTL Specification
 -----------------

-The syntax of CTL is defined K, which allows us to parse CTL formulae as side-conditions on graph-rewrites.
-We're working on defining the semantics of CTL which is necessary for extracting executables and verification.
+The syntax of CTL is defined K[^actuallyCTLStar], which allows us to parse CTL formulae as side-conditions on graph-rewrites.
+The semantics are mostly defined as well, though they still need testing.

+[^actuallyCTLStar]: Right now we are actually using CTL*.
+CTL* is a logic that's
+    able to express both CTL and LTL (linear temporal logic) formulas, making it a strict superset of both CTL and LTL.
+We're debating switching back to pure CTL for simplicity (though the satisfaction-decision algorithms for each are the same complexity), but it would be nice to have the semantics of CTL* defined in K as anyway.

 In order to make some target language usable, you must provide what is used as the `NodeLabel` for that language (eg. the names of the basic blocks for CFG